Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/docs/INSTALLATION.md

 ### For Developers
 1. Clone the repository
 2. Install Qt 6.8.1+
-3. Build using CMake or qmake
+3. Build using CMake (recommended) or qmake
 4. Run the application

 ## 💻 System Requirements